Thibaut-Delattre/NuclearReactor/README.md

                           +n   -> Pu242
                                   +n   -> Ma
                                           +n -> Ma ...
-After fission reaction, all isotopes release 2 fissions products and some neutrons
+For fission reaction, all isotopes release 2 fissions products and some neutrons

 More precisely, the model computes and show (by plotting) depending on time :
 - Volume of fuel, moderator and control roads.
 The sum of this volumes have to be lower than the core reactor volume, otherwise the model is not good...